 How does your work at Parkwind compare to your previous work?

-I could immediately see Parkwind is different.
+I could immediately see that Parkwind was different.
 We don’t need to go to another department somewhere or in another city to get things solved.
 We can just go to the coffee machine and ask, “Hey, what do you think about this?”, and then we just get answers.
 We don’t need a lengthy approval process for every small design choice that we need to make.
-It makes us very agile, which makes the process very efficient.
+It makes us very agile which makes the process very efficient.
 You can just speak to each other and get things sorted.
 If you decide something, the next day it’s implemented.
 That’s one thing that keeps us on the edge.

 How has your role evolved?